pcanz/pPEG/docs/context-sensitive-grammars.md

     A = 'a' A? 'b'
     B = 'b' B? 'c'

 This is a rather contrived example to prove the point.
-Unfortunately a PEG can not handle the features that require a CSG that come up in practice.
+Unfortunately a PEG can not handle CSG that occurs in practice.

 ##  Practical Examples